EugeneBichel/Floats/README.md

 - In Binary
 	- Even  fewer fractions can be represented
-		- The only fractions that can be are fractions of the form something/(2 to n) In other words:
+		- The only fractions that can be are fractions of the form something/(2 into n) In other words:
 		1/2 = 0.1
 		1/4 = 0.01